Jingi Walla!

 Our Corporation

 The Bundjalung of Byron Bay Aboriginal Corporation (Arakwal) was established in 1996.
 Its members are our people.
 Strengthening our Aboriginal identity and culture, and ensuring our efforts accord with our cultural values, customs and practices are a major focus of the organisation.
 The corporation works in partnership with government, community groups, and business enterprises to protect and help manage the land and waters of our traditional Country, and to benefit our community through improved housing, health and wellbeing, and training and work opportunities.
-What we are doing is focused on:
+We focus on:

-• Maintaining cultural connection to Country - including revitalisation of cultural practices, and running cultural programs for our people and the wider community, as well as reconciliation activities and events.
+• Maintaining Cultural Connection to Country - including revitalisation of cultural practices, developing and running cultural programs for our people and the wider community, as well as reconciliation activities and events.

-• Business and economic development – including education and employment strategies, businesses and work for our people, housing and better services for our elders and community.
+• Business and economic development – including education, training and employment strategies, developing and supporting businesses and work for our people, housing and better services for our elders and community.

 Learn More